-You Make Me Sick Additional Features for My BrainPOP
+You Make Me Sick: My BrainPOP Additional Features

-Have your students signed up for individual logins through My BrainPOP?
-If so, they’ll be able to take snapshots during You Make Me Sick game play!
+What are some My BrainPOP Additional features?
+Your students can sign up for individual logins through My BrainPOP, and then be able to take snapshots during You Make Me Sick game play!
 MyBrainPOP is available to BrainPOP Educators with 24/7 district- or school-wide subscriptions, and is easy for you to sign your students up.
 Check out our My BrainPOP FAQs for more info.

 During gameplay, students can click on the Snapshot tool up to 5 times per game.
 A thumbnail is generated and stored on the bottom left of the screen.
 At any point in the game, students can click on their snapshot(s) and type a caption or response to a prompt, and save or submit it to your teacher’s account where you can view their data.

 Keep in mind that students can take a snapshot during the game and then add the captions later.
 You may want to provide this alternative to avoid interrupting the flow of game play.
 You can use the [game name] snapshots to facilitate discussion around game play and strategies, or have students submit the snapshots to you for assessment or accountability.
 Here are a few ideas for using the snapshot tool in You Make Me Sick:

 1. Take a snapshot of your pathogen.
 Explain what features you chose to create your pathogen.
 Why did you choose them?
 (Possible response: I chose based on the hosts’ characteristics.
 My host has a broken refrigerator so I picked bacteria.)

 2. Take a snapshot of your Choose a Host screen for one of your hosts.
 Explain whether you chose virus or bacteria as your pathogen.
 Why?
 Which traits are good for bacteria?
 Which are good for viruses?

 3. Explain your transmission strategy (i.e., based on my host being a mouth breather, I chose airborne as a transmission strategy).